open-cloud/xos/xos/configurations/cord-pod/README.md

 2b0bfb3662c7        andybavier/docker-vcpe   "/sbin/my_init"     5 days ago          Up 5 days                               vcpe-222-111
 ```

-### Logging into XOS on CloudLab
+### Logging into XOS on CloudLab (or any remote host)

-The VMs created by the install process, including the _xos_ VM, have private IP addresses.
+The XOS service is accessible on the POD at `http://xos/`, but `xos` maps to a private IP address
+on the management network.
+If you install CORD on CloudLab
+you will not be able to directly access the XOS GUI.
-In order to log into the XOS GUI from your local machine (desktop or laptop),
+In order to log into the XOS GUI in the browser on your local machine (desktop or laptop),
 you can set up an SSH tunnel to your CloudLab node.
 Assuming that
 `<your-cloudlab-node>` is the DNS name of the CloudLab node hosting your experiment,
 run the following on your local machine to create the tunnel: